eleavydev/rock-paper-scissors-el/README.md

 - I tested that this website works in different browsers: Edge, Chrome and Firefox.

-- I tested that this website is responsive, and displays correctly on standard screen sizes using the devtools device toolbar.
+- I tested that the game is responsive, and displays correctly on standard screen sizes using the devtools device toolbar.

-- I confirmed that the navigation, header, about us, gallery and contact us text is legible and easy to understand.
+- I tested that the game loads correctly with Scores displaying as 0 and Player and Machine choices displaying default images (RPS Logo).

+- I tested that the game logic works and scores are updating correctly for Player.

+- I tested that the game logic works and scores are updating correctly for Machine.

+- I tested that when Player or Machine score reaches 5 that the Modal will display correctly to inform user that the Game is over.

+- I tested the Modal displays correctly and closes when the X is clicked or player clicks outside the Modal.

 Solved Bugs